Quantum effects of black holes and cosmological constant problem: Quantization methods

 \subsection{Geometric quantization}

-To this point, an energy spectrum of a vacuum energy have been considered using the EBK quantization without a quantum state vector.
-Before introducing a state vector using geometric quantization, a physical interpretation of a state vector and its Hilbert space are considered here.
+The vacuum energy spectrum has been considered in terms of EBK quantization without a quantum state vector.
+This section introduces the state vector and discusses its physical interpretation.

-In our methods, the subject to be quantized is not the space-time manifold itself, and thus the space-time coordinate $x^\mu$ is not q-number (operator) but c-number\cite{nakanishi1990covariant,NakanishiSK2009}.
-The subject for quantization is vierbein $\Varepsilon^{(c)}$ (equivalently ${\bm g}^{(c)}$) as a solution of the Einstein equation.
-In classical general relativity, geometrical Riemannian-metric tensor ${\bm g}^{(g)}$ is equated to the solution of the classical Einstein equation such as ${\bm g}^{(g)}={\bm g}^{(c)}$, that is nothing other than the Einstein equivalent principle.
+In our method, a target of quantization is not the space-time manifold itself; thus, the space-time coordinate $x^\mu$ is not an operator\cite{nakanishi1990covariant,NakanishiSK2009}.
+Instead, the classical vierbein $\Varepsilon^{(c)}$ is quantized (or, equivalently, ${\bm g}^{(c)}$), which is provided as a solution of the Einstein equation.
+In classical general relativity, the geometric Riemannian-metric tensor ${\bm g}^{(g)}$ is equated with the solution of the classical Einstein equation, such as ${\bm g}^{(g)}={\bm g}^{(c)}$, i.e., the Einstein equivalence principle.
 At a quantum level, this relation is not simply fulfilled.
-The geometrical metric tensor will be given as an expected value of quantum metric tensor ${\bm g}^{(g)}=\langle {\bm g}^{(q)}\rangle$ where a definition of the ``expected value'' will be given in this section.
+The geometric metric tensor is given as the \textit{expected value} (as defined below) of the quantum metric tensor ${\bm g}^{(g)}=\langle\Psi| {\bm g}^{(q)}|\Psi\rangle$, where $|\Psi\rangle$ is a state vector of quantum general relativity.
+A space with metric tensor provided as the expected value of a stochastic process was discussed in \cite{Kurihara:2016gyt} and the unitarity of the transition matrix was shown in \cite{doi:10.1140/epjp/s13360-021-01463-3}.

-Next, let us consider a Hilbert space of quantum state-vectors under geometric quantization.
-A Hilbert space of the fundamental form at a classical level (prequantum Hilbert space) is discussed in Ref.\cite{2018kurihara1}, and it is a space of spin connections and surface forms, which are subsets of square-integrable functions.
-The prequantum Hilbert space must be extended to include quantum state vectors as operators on it.
-According to the geometric quantization procedure, Poisson bracket (\ref{pb}) is replaced by the commutation relation of operators as